-Go to Australia's biggest Catholic Gift Shop on line www.catholicgiftshop.com.au
+Go to Australia's biggest Catholic Gift Shop on line www.catholicgiftshop.com.au track for London Games glory

-The 100-metre sprinter missed the qualifying time by an "agonisingly close" two-thousandths of a second.
+The 100-metre sprinter missed the qualifying time by an "agonisingly close" twothousandths of a second.

 Now her Olympic fate is in the hands of selectors, who have the discretionary power to add her to the national team at the final selection meeting this month.